Sheaf-Laplacian Obstruction and Projection Hardness for Cross-Modal Compatibility on a Modality-Independent Site: Related Work

 \subsection{Hardness and complexity of representation alignment}

-The difficulty of learning alignments between representation spaces has been studied from various angles, including sample complexity bounds for domain adaptation~\cite{ben2010theory,mansour2009domain}, minimax rates for transfer learning~\cite{cai2021transfer}, and the inherent dimensionality of optimal transport mappings~\cite{perrot2016mapping}.
-Our notion of projection hardness is distinct in that it fixes a nested family of projection classes with explicit Lipschitz control, enabling comparability across modality pairs.
-This relates to complexity indicators in learning theory such as VC dimension and Rademacher complexity, but is designed for the specific geometry of cross-modal correspondence.
+The difficulty of learning alignments between representation spaces has been studied from several angles, including sample complexity bounds for domain adaptation~\cite{ben2010theory,mansour2009domain}, minimax rates for transfer learning~\cite{cai2021transfer}, and the dimensionality of optimal transport mappings~\cite{perrot2016mapping}.
+Low-capacity alignment maps also underlie model stitching, where compatibility is assessed through a restricted trainable interface~\cite{bansal2021stitching}, while recent representational-alignment work organizes transformation choices along a spectrum from identity and linear maps to constrained nonlinear functions~\cite{sucholutsky2023aligned}.
+Projection hardness turns this spectrum into a tolerance-indexed empirical approximation-complexity quantity: for a normalized nested projection family, it identifies the first class that reaches the target alignment error on the fixed sample set.
+Statistical complexity measures such as VC dimension and Rademacher complexity then bound generalization within the selected class~\cite{bartlett2002rademacher,mohri2018foundations}.
+The two quantities therefore describe the approximation and generalization requirements of the same projection family.